rif/spark/README.md

   -status=200: Returned HTTP status code
   -path="/": URL path
-  -deny="": Sensitive directory or file patterns to be denied when serving directory (comma separated)
+  -deny="": Sensitive directory or file patterns to be denied when serving directory (comma separated) -proxy string: URL prefixes to be proxied to another server e.g. /api=>http://localhost:3000 will forward all requests starting with /api to http://localhost:3000 (comma separated)
 ```

 ## install